vduong421/152_mini_python_compiler/Description.md

-# Mini-Python Compiler – Description & Code Mapping
+# Mini-Python Compiler – Description & Code Mapping (We/Us version)

 This document connects each **presentation title/requirement** to the **exact code snippet** in `main.py` that supports it.
-You can use this as notes when you build your slides.
+We can use this as notes when we build our slides.

 ---